scristobal/game-of-wasm/README.md

 ## 🪁 Try it

-The repo is deployed automagically to Vercel: <https://samuelsh-glife-wasm.vercel.app/>.
+The repo is deployed here: <https://game-of-wasm.messy.page/>.

 ## 🏗️ Build it